Dynamic Rescheduling of Workloads

 1. Ensure you are logged in to the OpenShift CLI as the admin user from the terminal window on the right side of your screen and continue to the next step.

-2. Check which virtual machines are running in the dynamic-schedule namespace
+3. Check which virtual machine is running in the dynamic-schedule namespace

 oc get vmi -n dynamic-schedule